American Aquarium: Background

 The band released their sixth original album, Wolves, in February 2015.
 The band's fans helped raise $24,000 through a Kickstarter project to help fund the album's production, and the album was recorded in Asheville, North Carolina at Echo Mountain.

 On November 25, 2016, Live at Terminal West was released by the band from a live show recording in November 2015 at Terminal West in Atlanta, Georgia.

 On June 1, 2018, American Aquarium released Things Change with producer John Fullbright.

 On May 1, 2020, American Aquarium released Lamentations with producer Shooter Jennings.
 Barham wrote the lyrics by comparing Jeremiah's book of Lamentations to modern day America.

+Chicamacomico was released on June 10, 2022, through Thirty Tigers.
+The band's ninth studio album was produced by Brad Cook and recorded at Sonic Ranch, featuring ten songs addressing themes of grief and loss, drawing in part from frontman BJ Barham's personal experiences including the deaths of his mother and grandmother.
+The album was crowdfunded by fans in under 48 hours and included co-writes with Grammy-winner Lori McKenna and Hayes Carll.

 On June 17, 2022, American Aquarium made their debut at the Ryman Auditorium.

+The Fear of Standing Still was released on July 26, 2024, through Losing Side Records and Thirty Tigers.
+The band's tenth studio album was recorded live at Sunset Sound in Los Angeles and produced by Shooter Jennings, marking the pair's second collaboration following 2020's Lamentations.
+In contrast to the more subdued Chicamacomico, the album delivered a harder-edged rock sound, with Barham's songwriting addressing themes of Southern identity, generational trauma, and reproductive rights.

 Band members

 Line up change

 On April 2, 2017, Barham announced a lineup change via Facebook, saying "I started American Aquarium in my college dorm room back in 2005 with the hopes of building a band to bring my songs to life,” Barham says.
 “Over the last 12 years I’ve played 3000+ shows with 26 different members of American Aquarium.
 We’ve been to 13 countries, 46 states and have recorded 9 albums under the American Aquarium name.
 It is with a heavy heart that I’m here to say the current lineup of American Aquarium is no more."